-An Indian adventure… Part 1
+An Indian adventure… part one

 The thought occurred to us some time back, when considering possible destinations for our next long-haul trip, that we had for some years neglected one of our favourite countries – namely the vast Indian Subcontinent, and that there were parts of it that remained to be explored.

 So it was that I (Simm Sahab), and my good lady wife the Memsahib (hereinafter referred to as the Mem) found ourselves arriving in New Delhi on a sunny and pleasant spring morning in early March.
 We had determined in advance that we would follow advice and not give in to jet lag, and had therefore planned an outing to a couple of temples.

 Before these, however, we visited old Delhi, and found ourselves caught up in the colourful chaos and mayhem of India’s capital.
 We travelled through the alleyways by bicycle rickshaw, passing shops selling clothing, spices, metal wares, Holi powders, vegetables, shoes and all manner of other items, and of course the ubiquitous street food, and noted the electrical cables festooned over buildings and across alleys, which also provide a useful bridge for the local monkeys.

 People continued to rush purposefully about both hither and thither, all bent on some mission or other, which does create a buzz of excitement – as we passed amongst them, it became apparent that whilst practical (and you have to admire a slight Indian managing to shift some 145kg of European tourist), the bicycle rickshaw does have drawbacks in the comfort stakes… being 1.80m, the frequent collisions between cranium and framework can become a little wearing.